Embeddability of joinpowers, and minimal rank of partial matrices: Introduction and main results

 $\bullet$ a converse to the Dzhenzher-Skopenkov necessary condition (for $k>1$\talkno{; Theorem \ref{t:embntfk}}).

 Our higher-dimensional criterion allows us to reduce the modulo 2 K\"uhnel problem on embeddings to a purely algebraic problem\talkno{ (Conjecture \ref{p:open})}.

 Our proof is an interplay between geometric topology, combinatorics, and linear algebra.
-It is based on the calculation of generators in the homology of a certain configuration space (the deleted product) of a certain complex (joinpower), see Theorem \ref{l:h2sym}, Lemma \ref{r:dedu} and Remark \ref{r:othcom}.
+It is based on the calculation of generators in the homology of a certain configuration space (the deleted product) of a certain complex (joinpower), see Theorems \ref{r:dedu}, \ref{l:h2sym}, and Remark \ref{r:othcom}.